n8n-io/n8n-docs/docs/reference/user-management.md

 * Leave it enabled, but choose to skip the setup step.
 You can use n8n as normal.
 If you want to set up user management later, go to **Settings** > **Users**.
 * Disable the feature completely using the `N8N_USER_MANAGEMENT_DISABLED` environment variable.
 Setting this environment variable to `true` completely hides the feature in your n8n instance.

+## Best practices

+This sections contains advice on best practices relating to user management in n8n.

+* We recommend that owners create a member-level account for themselves.
+Owners can see all workflows, but there is no way to see who created a particular workflow, so there is a risk of overriding other people's work if you build and edit workflows as an owner.
+* Multiple users can't edit the same workflow simultaneously. n8n does not support this type of synchronous collaboration.
+* Webhook paths must be unique across the entire instance.
+This means each webhook path must be unique for all workflows and all users.
+By default, n8n generates a long random value for the webhook path, but users can edit this to their own custom path.
+If two users set the same path value:
+    * The path works for the first workflow that registers it (n8n registers workflow paths the first time the workflow activates or runs).
+    * Other workflows will error if they try to run with the same path.